Gas centrifuge: Gas centrifugation process

-The early centrifuges used in the UK used an alloy body wrapped in epoxy impregnated glass fibre.
+The early gas centrifuges used in the UK used an alloy body wrapped in epoxy-impregnated glass fibre.
 Dynamic balancing of the assembly was accomplished by adding small traces of epoxy at the locations indicated by the balancing test unit.
 The motor was usually a pancake type located at the bottom of the cylinder.
-The early units were typically around 2 metres long (approx.), but subsequent developments gradually increased the length.
+The early units were typically around 2 metres long, but subsequent developments gradually increased the length.
 The present generation are over 4 metres in length.
 The bearings are gas-based devices, as mechanical bearings would not survive at the normal operating speeds of these centrifuges.

-A section of centrifuges would be fed with variable-frequency AC from an electronic (bulk) inverter, which would slowly ramp them up to the required speed, generally in excess of 50,000 rpm.
+A section of centrifuges would be fed with variable-frequency alternating current from an electronic (bulk) inverter, which would slowly ramp them up to the required speed, generally in excess of 50,000 rpm.
 One precaution was to quickly get past frequencies at which the cylinder was known to suffer resonance problems.
-The inverter is a high frequency unit capable of operating at frequencies around 1 kilohertz.
+The inverter is a high-frequency unit capable of operating at frequencies around 1 kilohertz.
 The whole process is normally silent; if a noise is heard coming from a centrifuge, it is a warning of failure (which normally occurs very quickly).
 The design of the cascade normally allows for the failure of at least one centrifuge unit without compromising the operation of the cascade.
 The units are normally very reliable, with early models having operated continuously for over 30 years.

 Later models have steadily increased the rotation speed of the centrifuges, as it is the velocity of the centrifuge wall that has the most effect on the separation efficiency.
 A feature of the cascade system of centrifuges is that it is possible to increase plant throughput incrementally, by adding cascade "blocks" to the existing installation at suitable locations, rather than having to install a completely new line of centrifuges.